 The history of the cotton boll weevil documents unprecedented annual crop destruction.
 As this exotic pest entered the U.S. in 1892, it spread across the cotton belt over the course of 30 years leaving a path of destruction as it spread.
 Today, after more than 42 years of an active boll weevil eradication program, the boll weevil is confined to a small region of Texas along the Tamaulipas, Mexico border.
 Boll Weevil Quarantines prohibit cotton equipment movement from this active eradication area until equipment has been thoroughly inspected and cleaned.
 From the quarantine line through the U.S. Cotton Belt, every cotton producing state continues to monitor for potential reinfestation and maintains state authorization to support monitoring activities.
 Every State complies with a set of "Minimum Standards" to ensure areas remain free of the boll weevil.
 Every state stands prepared to respond as necessary should boll weevils appear.
 Every state except Kansas.
-The adoption of House Bill 2559 will address this issue.

 It is worth noting that Kansas did not have cotton production during the years leading to boll weevil eradication.
 Kansas had no cotton, and therefore had no boll weevil.
 However, today, Kansas has a growing cotton industry, which includes the infrastructure of four modernized ginning facilities with high through put potential and two warehouses.
-For Southern Kansas, cotton has become a viable crop that requires far less water than many other row crops.
+For Southern Kansas, cotton has become a viable crop that requires far less water and fertilization than many other row crops.

 It is also worth noting that Virginia and North Carolina, once crippled by the presence of the boll weevil, have been free of boll weevil longer than Kansas has been in cotton production.
 Yet, all states maintain a minimum standard monitoring system, authority to access and treat any infested field, and a response plan in case a boll weevil is detected.
-All these post eradication activities are state responsibilities.
+All these post eradication activities are state responsibilities, for a large-scale boll weevil outbreak in Kansas could not be effectively eradicated by producers alone.
+The Kansas Department of Agriculture having the authority to spray acres infested with boll weevil is an essential piece to an effective boll weevil eradication program.